andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 GHC offers.
 Almost all operations in the library require a `KnownNat` constraint on the type-level Nats — for example, you can take the dot product of two vectors with `dot :: KnownNat n => R n -> R n -> Double`.
-This typeclass-based approach is necessary in Haskell (and has become a de-facto idiom) because it gives us a way to “get” the information from the `n` (an `Integer`) at runtime and use it in our code — more on this later!
+It lets the library use the information in the `n` at runtime as an `Integer`.
+(More on this later!)

 Moving on, our network type for this post will be something like `Network 10 '[7,5,3] 2`: Take 10 inputs, return 2 outputs — and